UNLV campus tragedy:

 In any emergency involving physical harm or a threat to life, please call 911 (9-911 from a campus phone) or contact the University of Nevada, Reno Police Department Dispatch at (775) 334-2677 immediately.

-If you are experiencing a psychological crisis, you can call or walk-in to Counseling Services between the hours of 8:00 a.m. - 5:00 p.m., Monday through Friday.
-Let the receptionist know you are requesting a same-day emergency appointment.
+If you are experiencing a psychological crisis, you can call or walk into Counseling Services during our normal business hours.
+Let the receptionist know you are requesting a same-day crisis appointment.
 A counselor will briefly meet with you to determine the best course of action (scheduling an intake appointment with you, referring you to other resources, etc.).

 If you are experiencing a crisis and it is after our normal business hours, please call (775) 297-8315.